Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

       default:
       value_in_examples:
       description: |
-        One of more requests per window to apply.
+        One or more requests per window to apply.
     - name: window_size
       required:
       default: